saikotek/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-ca.md

 If you have selected a compatible operating system, you can provide a **public key** to be installed automatically.
 You have two options:

 - Manually copy the key string and paste it into the field `Your Public SSH key`.
-- If you have previously stored a public key in your [OVHcloud Control Panel](/links/manager), select the desired key from the drop-down menu `SSH key(s) to pre-install`.
+- If you have previously stored a public key in your [OVHcloud Control Panel](/links/manager), select the desired key from the drop-down menu `SSH key to pre-install`.

 ![VPSnewreinstallation](images/reinstall.png){.thumbnail}